dell/csm-docs/content/docs/getting-started/upgrade/operator/observability_upgrade.md

   - Update the driver config version and image tag
   - Update the Observability config version and the driver metrics images(e.g. for CSI PowerScale driver, the metrics driver image would be `csm-metrics-powerscale`)
   - Follow the additional steps to upgrade to Observability module v1.13.0:
-      - Disable the karavi-topology component:
+      - Remove the karavi-topology component:

           The collection of topology data is now handled by the driver metrics.
-Therefore, the karavi-topology component is no longer required and should be disabled.
+Therefore, the karavi-topology component is no longer required and should be removed.

       - Configure Environment Variables: